How much do you spend on coffee?

 This is a function of purchase normalization.
 When a behavior becomes routine, the brain stops encoding it as a significant economic decision.
 Each individual transaction is processed as maintenance — like paying for a bus ticket or filling a water bottle — rather than as a discretionary choice.
 The decision architecture collapses.
 You are no longer choosing to buy coffee; you are just doing the morning thing.

 This normalization is compounded by payment opacity.
-When you tap a card or use a phone to pay, the transaction registers with almost no psychological friction.
-Research comparing cash and card payments shows that card users spend 12 to 18 percent more per transaction and feel significantly less impact from the purchase.
-In a cashless café in Dubai or Abu Dhabi — which is essentially every café — this friction is entirely absent.
+When you tap a card or phone to pay, the transaction registers with almost no psychological friction.
+Research comparing cash and card payments shows card users spend 12 to 18 percent more per transaction and feel significantly less impact from the purchase — the same tap-to-pay spending pattern that inflates so many small habits.
+In a cashless café — essentially every café now — this friction is entirely absent.

 The result is a spending category that is simultaneously large (often the third or fourth biggest discretionary expense), invisible (most people significantly underestimate it), and resistant to change (habituated, identity-linked, ritually embedded).
 This combination is what makes coffee shop spending one of the most persistent hidden money leaks in personal finance — not because the individual purchase is large, but because the pattern is so thoroughly invisible to the person inside it.